Aaron-Hale/sudoku-image-solver/README.md

 ## Problem setting

-The target problem is not synthetic Sudoku or only perfectly cropped close-up boards.
+The target problem is not synthetic Sudoku and not only perfectly cropped close-up boards.

 The evaluation includes real-photo OCR difficulties such as:
 - small puzzles in frame